Aimovig (Erenumab)

 Driving and Operating Machinery

-Aimovig is not expected to affect driving or ability to use machinery.
+Aimovig should not affect your ability to drive or use machinery.

 Storage

-Store Aimovig in the refrigerator at 2°C to 8°C in the original carton.
-Do not shake or freeze.
-Once removed from the refrigerator, keep at room temperature (up to 30°C) and use within 7 days.
-Do not return to refrigerator after reaching room temperature.
-Keep out of reach of children.
+Store Aimovig in the refrigerator at a temperature of 2°C to 8°C. Keep it in the original carton and do not shake or freeze.
+After removing it from the refrigerator, it can be kept at room temperature (up to 30°C) for up to 7 days.

 Overdose Information